ghywel/placego/README.md

 [SHADERS.md](SHADERS.md)), and use `frame_mixer=custom_n` rather than
 `linear`.

-`custom_n` is a new named entry this patch adds to libplacebo's own `pl_frame_mixers[]` preset table (`src/renderer.c`) -- the same table `vf_libplacebo.c` already does a plain string lookup against for `frame_mixer=`, so no ffmpeg changes are needed for this either.
-For now it's a direct alias for the existing `mitchell_clamp` entry (identical `pl_filter_config`, radius 2.0), kept as a separate name specifically because `frame_mixer=mitchell_clamp` was accurate about the radius but misleading about what's actually happening: that kernel is *never* evaluated for the blend itself once a `PL_HOOK_FRAME_MIX` hook is attached and fires -- `pl_render_image_mix` intercepts and bypasses it entirely, and radius is the only thing about it that still matters (it's what determines how far libplacebo searches for candidate frames when building the queue; the hook always picks exactly the frames that bracket the target timestamp regardless of how many extra frames a wider radius pulls in, so there's no downside to the larger radius).
-Using `mitchell_clamp` directly still works identically -- `custom_n` is a clearer name for the same thing, not a behavior change.
+`custom_n` is a named entry this patch adds to libplacebo's own `pl_frame_mixers[]` preset table (`src/renderer.c`) -- the same table `vf_libplacebo.c` already does a plain string lookup against for `frame_mixer=`, so no ffmpeg changes are needed for this either.
+It is a direct alias for the existing `mitchell_clamp` entry (identical `pl_filter_config`, radius 2.0), kept as a separate name because `frame_mixer=mitchell_clamp` was accurate about the radius but misleading about what happens: that kernel is *never* evaluated for the blend once a `PL_HOOK_FRAME_MIX` hook is attached and fires -- `pl_render_image_mix` intercepts and bypasses it -- and the radius is the only thing about it that still matters, because it sets how far libplacebo searches for candidate frames when building the queue.
+Using `mitchell_clamp` directly still works identically.

 ```bash
 ./ffmpeg/ffmpeg \